Altar of Interdimensional Entanglements by Afroditi Psarra

 https://artsci.washington.edu/news/2023-07/ephemeral-altars-lasting-impact

-This past September, the work was presented at SPAM New Media Art festival in the historic industrial space of the Georgetown Steamplant in Seattle, WA.
+This past September, the work was presented at SPAM New Media Art festival in the industrial space of the historic Georgetown Steamplant in Seattle, WA.
 Even though the work has been shown at different venues, I feel that this venue was so far the most suitable for the work, as both the tapestries and the sounds seemed to merge beautifully with their surroundings.

 Technically the imagery of the work was created using textual and visual prompting with Dalle-2 and ChatGPT, then the images were heavily edited and reformatted, to be knitted with a Kniterate knitting machine.
 Each tapestry has embedded conductive thread that acts like a capacitive sensor, that triggers a 1-minute composition that is being reproduced through transducers at the back of the tapestries, converting them into resonant membranes.
 The transducers are connected to an Arduino UNO and an Adafruit Waveboard.